CloudKlass/Azure-Admin/Instructions/Labs/LAB_01-Manage_Azure_AD_Identities.md

 1. Refresh the screen, and in the list of users, click the newly created user account to display its blade.

-1. Review the options available in the **Manage** section and note that you can identify the Azure AD roles assigned to the user account as well as the user account's permissions to Azure resources.
+1. Review the options available in the **Manage** section and note that you can identify the Microsoft Entra ID roles assigned to the user account as well as the user account's permissions to Azure resources.

 1. In the **Manage** section, click **Assigned roles**, then click **+ Add assignment** button and assign the **User administrator** role to **az104-01a-aaduser1**.

-    >**Note**: You also have the option of assigning Azure AD roles when provisioning a new user.
+    >**Note**: You also have the option of assigning Microsoft Entra ID roles when provisioning a new user.

 1. Open an **InPrivate** browser window and sign in to the [Azure portal](https://portal.azure.com) using the newly created user account.
 When prompted to update the password, change the password to a secure password of your choosing.